-On this page: Protecting Lake Taupo strategy, variation to the Waikato Regional Plan: Lake Taupo Catchment, Environment Court decision, protecting Lake Taupo: lessons learned, find out more
+On this page: Protecting Lake Taupo strategy, variation to the Waikato Regional Plan: Lake Taupo Catchment, supporting the 2020 Taupo-nui-a-Tia action plan, Environment Court decision, protecting Lake Taupo: lessons learned, find out more

 Scientists agree that Lake Taupo is under threat from increasing nitrogen leaching from land uses in the catchment.
 To just maintain the lake's current water quality, we need to reduce the amount of nitrogen coming from farmland and urban areas by 20 per cent.

 As the local government agency responsible for the lake's water quality, Waikato Regional Council has been working together with Taupo District Council, central government, Tuwharetoa Maori Trust Board, other agencies and groups to find the best solutions for both the lake and the community.